Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/slashing-parameter-configuration.md

 ### queueDeallocation

 Operators call this to deallocate from their slashable stake (magnitudes) for a given (operator, IStrategy, operatorSet(avs, operatorSetId)) tuple.
 A queued deallocation from a (operator, IStrategy, operatorSet(avs, operatorSetId)) tuple is bounded by the latest pending slashable magnitude defined, as one cannot deallocate more than what is going to be allocated.
+Queued deallocations are no longer slashable after 21 days from the time of queueing.
-These deallocations must be completed in a 2-tx step process by `queueDeallocation` and `comepleteDeallocation`.
-Queued deallocations are slashable for 21 days after they're queued.
-They're completable after 21 days.
+These deallocations must be completed in a 2-tx step process by calling `comepleteDeallocation` after 21 days have passed in order to increment the nonslashable magnitude of the operator.

 The function can be called with an EIP1271 signature from the operator or by the operator itself.